Take Me Home, Country Roads: Reception in West Virginia

-The song is the theme song of West Virginia University and it has been performed during every home football pregame show since 1972.
-The song is played for other athletic events and university functions, including after football games, for which the fans are encouraged to stay in the stands and sing the song along with the team.
+The song is the theme song of West Virginia University, and it has been performed during every home football pregame show since 1972.
+The song is also played after every home victory and fans are encouraged to stay in the stands and sing along with the team.
+It is also played for other athletic events and university functions.
 On September 6, 1980, at the invitation of West Virginia Governor Jay Rockefeller, songwriters Danoff, Nivert, and Denver performed the song during pregame festivities to a sold-out crowd of Mountaineer fans.
 This performance marked the dedication of the current West Virginia University Mountaineer Field and the first game for head coach Don Nehlen.

 The popularity of the song inspired resolutions in the West Virginia Legislature to adopt "Take Me Home, Country Roads" as an official state song.
 On March 7, 2014, the West Virginia Legislature approved a resolution to make "Take Me Home, Country Roads" an official state song of West Virginia, alongside three other pieces: "West Virginia Hills", "This Is My West Virginia", and "West Virginia, My Home Sweet Home".
-Governor Earl Ray Tomblin signed the resolution into law on March 8, 2014.
+The next day, governor Earl Ray Tomblin signed the resolution into law.

-The song was played at the funeral for West Virginia Senator Robert Byrd at the state capitol in Charleston, West Virginia on July 2, 2010.
+The song was played at the funeral for West Virginia Senator Robert Byrd at the state capitol in Charleston, West Virginia, on July 2, 2010.

-The Mountain State Brewing Company based in Thomas, West Virginia, produces an amber ale named "Almost Heaven," which it says is "named after John Denver's ode to West Virginia, 'Country Roads'".